 Verdict: Thanks to its range of plans, businesses of all sizes can utilize RingCentral.
 From purchasing a basic plan to one with all of the add-ons, you can build a bespoke plan with your toll-free number, dependent on your business’ needs.

-While a relatively young company, Dialpad stands out from its competitors due to its range of integration and collaborative features.
+While a relatively young company, Dialpad stands out from its competitors because of its range of integration and collaborative features.

-Not only can you purchase a toll-free number from DialPad at $17 per month, but you can optimize your workflow to create a seamless integration between any apps or tools you may already use.
+Not only can you purchase a toll-free number from Dialpad at $23 per month, but you can optimize your workflow to create a seamless integration between any apps or tools you may already use.

 Verdict: Dialpad should be your go-to if you are a company with an established workflow across a variety of different apps.
 From Slack to G-Suite to Salesforce, you can integrate Dialpad to optimize a range of processes within your business.

-800.com is a user-friendly, fast toll-free number service.
-Business needs are prioritized with 800.com, making it an appealing provider for companies of all sizes.
+800.com is a user-friendly, fast toll-free number service provider for companies of all sizes.

-Users have the option of choosing a plan with unlimited minutes or a plan that offers unlimited seats, but with limited minutes.
+Users have the option to choose a plan with unlimited minutes or a plan that offers unlimited seats, but with limited minutes.
 As 800.com enables number parking, you only need to pay for the service as and when you use it.

 Verdict: 800.com is one of the easiest ways to get a toll-free number up and running without compromising on features.
-Other features on offer include faxing and call forwarding, however, for the high price tag most businesses would expect call recording to be an option – which it isn’t.
+Other features include faxing and call forwarding.
+For the high price tag, though, most businesses would expect call recording to be an option—which it isn’t.

 Toll-free numbers make communication easier for both parties.
 Whether it’s enabling customers to call up for free, or allowing businesses to better manage their inboxes, it’s never been easier to build strong customer relationships without being face-to-face.